lab-ml/samples/readme.rst

     make cifr10

-To Run All the MNIST Example
+To run All the MNIST example
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 .. code-block:: bash